A Jagged Little Pill: Remembering To Take Medication with Alzheimer's

 The parent-child relationship

-When you have kids of your own, you feel this overwhelming sense of responsibility.
+When you have kids, you feel this overwhelming sense of responsibility.
+You want them to grow up healthy and strong and become independent, to go out into the world and contribute to society.
 You have this person that you have to keep alive.
-You want them to grow up healthy and strong and become independent, to go out into the world and contribute to society.

 When you have a parent with Alzheimer's disease, it's like this Benjamin Button situation where everything is going backward.
 You try to keep them healthy and active, but you know they are not going to get better.
 Maybe they will plateau for a while, but the decline is inevitable.
 You have to change your goal.
 Independence can't be it.
 Your parent has already contributed to society, and you are standing right there or sitting reading this.

 Becoming more dependent with Alzheimer's

 Your parent with Alzheimer's disease is becoming more dependent, not less.
 The more my mom forgets, the more I have to remember.
 I have set up Alexa to remind her to take her pills.
 She tells Alexa to stop and still doesn't take her pills.
 She got distracted.
 Her show wasn't over or was just starting, or her puzzle on her iPad wasn't done yet.
 I have to check if she took her pills.
 So far, I haven't had to administer her meds.
 She can still do that, but it is getting more confusing for her.

 I got her to start filling her weekly pill box with her am and pm daily meds on Sunday.
 She used to start her box whenever she got to it.
 Sometimes her week started on Wednesday.
 It got way too confusing when she started missing days more often.
 Starting on Sunday every week made it easier for me.
 It was a battle at first.
 She was confident and swore she knew what she was doing, that she had been doing this for years.
 I asked her to help me to help her.
 She was doing it for me.
 This way, we could both be happy and know, not just her.